Skip to main content Skip to footer

 What is a Patient Volunteer?

-Students greatly appreciate the input of real patients as they feel it gives them valuable patient insight and helps them develop important clinical skills that will be essential to them when they are qualified doctors.
+Students greatly appreciate the input of real patients as they feel it gives them valuable patient insight and helps them develop important clinical skills that will be essential to them when they are qualified.

-We have also found that patients gain a lot from helping students in their journey to become future doctors and find the experience really interesting and enjoyable.
+Our Patient Volunteers gain a lot of satisfaction from helping students in their journey and find the experience really interesting and enjoyable.
 The majority of those patients who help with either teaching or exams return to help out on multiple occasions.
 Even so, we are always looking to expand our pool of Patient Volunteers.
 We can use patients with almost any condition, but at the moment we are especially looking for those with:

-• Heart and circulation conditions; e.g. valve replacements, heart murmurs, peripheral vascular disease
+· Heart and circulation conditions; e.g. mechanical valve replacements, persisting irregular heart beat, heart murmurs, peripheral vascular disease

-We only ask for help very infrequently and when we do we provide transportation as well as refreshments on the day.
+We only ask for help infrequently and, when we do, we provide transportation as well as refreshments on the day.

 The team would be delighted to hear from you and can answer any questions you may have.